 During Governor Darling's administration the work of exploration was vigorously pushed forward.
-In 1823 Allan Cunningham made his way northwards from Bathurst towards the head waters of the Castlereach, discovering the gap in the mountains known as the Pandora Pass, by which access was opened to the country beyond. penetrated northwards to the country round the Upper Darling.
-In 1827, crossing the Namoi and Dumaresq Rivers, he reached the Darling Next year, working inland from Moreton Bay, he discovered the practicable pass from the coast to the Downs which still bears his The most famous explorer of the time, however, was Captain In his first journey Sturt discovered the Darling and traced both the Castlereagh and Macquarie to their junction therewith. time when he passed over the country a prolonged drought had left its effects, the Darling being quite salt, while the bed of the Castlereagh was destitute of water.
-The inland sea which Oxley had affirmed his belief in was also proved to be non-existent.
+In 1823 Allan Cunningham made his way northwards from Bathurst towards the head waters of the Castlereagh, discovering the gap in the mountains known as the Pandora Pass, by which access was opened to the country beyond. penetrated northwards to the country round the Upper Darling.
+1827, crossing the Namoi and Dumaresq Rivers, he reached the Darling Downs.
+Next year, working inland from Moreton Bay, he discovered the practicable pass from the coast to the Downs which still bears his The most famous explorer of the time, however, was Captain In his first journey Sturt discovered the Darling and traced both the Castlereagh and Macquarie to their junction with it.
+At the time when he passed over the country a prolonged drought had left its effects, the Darling being quite salt, while the bed of the Castlereagh The inland sea which Oxley had affirmed his was destitute of water. belief in was also proved to be non-existent.
 In his second expedition, on which he was accompanied by George Macleay, Sturt descended the Murrumbidgee and discovered the Murray, which he followed down to the sea.